paleolimbot/prettymapr/index.md

 Geocoding tools
 ---------------

 Sometimes it's nice to be able to put cities on maps without having to look up their latitude and longitude, which is where the `geocode()` function comes in handy.
-It should be noted that the [ggmap package](https://cran.r-project.org/package=ggmap) also has a `geocode()` function that is more suited to large numbers of requests.
-If you do a lot of this, please [get your own API key](https://pickpoint.io/users/sign_up) so not everybody is using up mine (get one for the Google Maps API [here](https://developers.google.com/maps/documentation/geocoding/get-api-key) ).
+It should be noted that the [ggmap package](https://cran.r-project.org/package=ggmap) also has a `geocode()` function that is also quite good, although didn't serve my purposes of calculating bounding boxes.
+If you do a lot of this, please [get your own API key](https://pickpoint.io/users/sign_up) so not everybody is using up mine (Google doesn't require one, although if you have an enterprise account you can pass a `key` just as you would for pickpoint).

 ``` r
 results <- geocode(c("halifax, NS", "wolfville, NS", "moncton, NB"))
 names(results) # several standard columns
 ```

-    ##  [1] "query"   "source"  "status"  "rank"    "address" "lon"     "lat"
+    ##  [1] "query"     "source"    "status"    "rank"      "lon"
-    ##  [8] "bbox_n"  "bbox_e"  "bbox_s"  "bbox_w"  "id"
+    ##  [6] "lat"       "address"   "bbox_n"    "bbox_e"    "bbox_s"
+    ## [11] "bbox_w"    "n_results" "id"

 ``` r
 results[c("query", "address", "lon", "lat")]